Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Whereas the (poor) translator of the Mémoires was not named, the French translation of Savrola is credited to Judith Paley, whose name is English-sounding.
 She was probably a bilingual expatriate, but little is known of her.
 The Bibliothèque Nationale de France, our copyright library, otherwise mentions her name only in connection with a series of 1930-46 pamphlets on Anglophone authors like Aldous Huxley and Daphne du Maurier, and film figures such as Vivien Leigh and John Ford.
 All French editions use Paley’s translation, including the 2011 reissue by Éditions Écriture.

 My paperback has a promotional band suggesting that few French knew of Churchill’s fiction: “A revelation!
 Churchill novelist.”
 It sold well: my copy announces “6e mille,” 6000 copies.
 (The average new novel sells about 500 in France today.)
 Whether buyers read it is another story.
 My copy is uncut, thus unread.
-Its relative success must have inspired À la Voile Latine to create the ultimate limited edition pictured below.
+Its relative success must have inspired À la Voile Latine to create the Monaco limited edition pictured below.
 They commissioned color drawings from a well-known illustrator, André Collot (1897-1976), who had made a name for himself before the war producing mildly erotic drawings for (at the time) risqué titles like Brantôme’s Vie des dames galantes or Tales from Boccaccio’s Decameron.

-À la Voile Latine’s Luxury Edition
+À la Voile Latine’s Monaco Edition